electron/electron/docs/api/browser-window.md

 #### `win.previewFile(path[, displayName])` _macOS_

-* `path` String - The absolute path to the file to preview with QuickLook.
+* `path` string - The absolute path to the file to preview with QuickLook.
 This is important as Quick Look uses the file name and file extension on the path to determine the content type of the file to open.
-* `displayName` String (optional) - The name of the file to display on the Quick Look modal view.
+* `displayName` string (optional) - The name of the file to display on the Quick Look modal view.
 This is purely visual and does not affect the content type of the file.
 Defaults to `path`.